Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 • hereditary predisposition.

-It is noted that Crohn's disease occurs with the same frequency in both sexes, and the prevalence is 50-95 people per 100,000 population.
+It is noted that Crohn's disease occurs with equal frequency in both sexes, and the prevalence is 50-95 people per 100,000 population.

 Degrees

-The disease tends to spread to the healthy intestine.
-It proceeds with exacerbations and incomplete remissions.
-Among patients in remission, about 30% of patients undergo an exacerbation within a year and about 50% of patients suffer an exacerbation within 2 years.
-Gradually, remissions become short, and symptoms intensify during an exacerbation.
+The disease tends to spread the process to the healthy intestine.
+It occurs with exacerbations and incomplete remissions.
+Among patients in remission, approximately 30% of patients experience an exacerbation within a year and approximately 50% of patients experience an exacerbation within 2 years.
+Gradually, remissions become short, and symptoms intensify during exacerbations.

-In different people, inflammation spreads to different parts of the intestine: in some (80%) only the end segment of the small intestine (ileum) is affected, while in others (about 20%) the focus is located in the rectum (part of the large intestine).
-These are the most common sites for Crohn's disease.
+U different people inflammation spreads to various parts of the intestine: in some (80%) only the final segment of the small intestine (ileum) is affected, in others (about 20%) the lesion is located in the rectum (large intestine).
+These are the most common sites for Crohn's disease to develop.

 Symptoms:

-• Abdominal pain can be mild, cramping in nature with a feeling of heaviness and bloating.
-Pain is often localized in the right lower quadrant of the abdomen, sometimes it is impossible to distinguish them from those with appendicitis.
+• Abdominal pain may be mild, cramping in nature with a feeling of heaviness and bloating.
+Often the pain is localized in the right lower quadrant of the abdomen, sometimes it is impossible to distinguish it from that of appendicitis.

-• Loose stools mixed with blood is a constant symptom, its frequency fluctuates from 3 to 10 times a day.
-After stool, abdominal pain is relieved.
+• Loose stool mixed with blood - persistent symptom, its frequency ranges from 3 to 10 times a day.
+After stool, abdominal pain decreases.

-• With Crohn's disease, appetite is often reduced, but even if it is not changed, weight loss is still noted, and often very significant.
+• With Crohn's disease, appetite is often reduced, but even if it is not changed, weight loss is still observed, and often quite significant.

 Signs of Crohn's disease by form:

-1. Sharp.
-The disease has a bright beginning: diarrhea (diarrhea), body temperature rises, pain appears in the lower right segment of the abdomen.
-These symptoms are often mistaken for inflammation, ovarian apoplexy, leading to surgery.
-A diagnostic error is detected during operation.
+1. Spicy.
+The disease has a clear onset: diarrhea (diarrhea), body temperature rises, and pain appears in the lower right segment of the abdomen.
+These symptoms are often misdiagnosed as inflammation, ovarian apoplexy, which leads to surgery.
+The diagnostic error is detected during surgery.

 2. Subacute.
-The exhaustion of the patient develops (the weight decreases rapidly), there is unexpressed diarrhea, cramping pains of any localization.
+The patient develops exhaustion (weight decreases quickly), mild diarrhea, and cramping pain of any localization are present.

 The disease is also characterized by extraintestinal manifestations, which are determined by specific immunological disorders.
-Such manifestations, in particular, include:
+Such manifestations include in particular:

-• sacroiliitis - an inflammatory process in the sacroiliac joint, accompanied by severe pain, concentrated in the sacrum;
+• sacroiliitis - an inflammatory process in the sacroiliac joint, accompanied by severe pain concentrated in the sacral area;

-• arthropathy - in this case we are talking about an asymmetric lesion affecting large types of joints, which, in turn, leads to the appearance of pain with a forced limitation of the patient's mobility;
+• arthropathy - in this case we are talking about an asymmetrical lesion affecting large species joints, which, in turn, leads to pain with forced limitation of the patient’s mobility;

 • skin rash (in particular, this includes pyoderma gangrenosum, erythema nodosum);